also available »

 High school and certainly, college students should have a clearer understanding of the mechanics of the greenhouse effect.
 This concept is essential to understanding how human activities are impacting the climate system.

 Full comprehension of the carbon cycle requires an understanding of biogeochemical systems.
 Students also have to understand the different time scales at which carbon exchange takes place in the different reservoirs.
 Learning about the carbon cycle lays an important foundation to the understanding of the impact of burning fossil fuels.
-As shown in the famous Harvard Private Universe study, students struggle to build the connection between mass production through photosynthesis and carbon uptake, the burial of biomass, and fossil fuels - all these concepts are part of the carbon cycle.

 The terminology of positive and negative feedback in a system can often lead to misunderstanding because the words 'positive' and 'negative' have other meanings.
 It is clearer to use the term 'self-reinforcing cycle' to describe the way that positive feedback can amplify the initial input.
 Negative feedback can be termed a 'self-dampening cycle.'